Celle Castle: History

 From 1670 onwards alterations to the castle were carried out by Duke George William, which were intended to transform the old renaissance seat into a contemporary Residenz.
 George William was keen on building, typical of the princes of his time, and made further changes that were intended to recall his time in Italy.
-The façades, that were copied from Venetian buildings, were then given their present-day appearance.
+The façades, which were copied from Venetian buildings, were then given their present-day appearance.
 Notable features include the corona of gables that encircles the roofs, and the unusual shape of the domed towers.
 The addition of the castle theatre and the Baroque state rooms stem from this period.